-Do you like to throw money at different marketing channels, don’t get any results and don’t know why you didn’t get the results you expected?
+Do you like to throw money at different marketing channels, don’t get any results and don’t know why you didn’t get the expected results?

 Well, me neither.

-But this is actually what happens when you have a list of different marketing channels that you planned to use based on your real estate marketing plan but don’t track anything (real estate marketing kpis) at all.
+But this happens when you have a list of different marketing channels you plan to use based on your real estate marketing plan but don’t track anything (real estate marketing KPIs).

 And if something is not working as expected and you don’t see it as a testing experiment that takes a longer time, you just switch to the next one and then rinse and repeat.

-By not tracking anything I mean specific key performance indicators that will happen on a regular basis.
+By not tracking anything, I mean specific key performance indicators that will happen regularly.

-That’s why this article will discuss the 7 most important real estate marketing KPIs you can track and by doing so, increase your chances of turning an unprofitable campaign profitable.
+That’s why this article will discuss the seven most important real estate marketing KPIs you can track and, by doing so, increase your chances of turning an unprofitable campaign profitable.

 What Are Real Estate Marketing KPIs and Their Benefits?